Kleisss1/automatic_imposter_generation/README.md

    2. It is not flawless.
 Please, check the output everytime you run this tool as sometimes it may not work.
 Don't ask me why.
    3. The script **REQUIRES the python dependencies**.
 Please download them here: https://www.python.org/downloads/
    4. The script is launched via a .bat file.
 I will make a shinier interface in the future.
+   5. This was designed for **Attila: TW** but I struggle to see it not working for other games.
+Any errors or incompatibilities please contact me.

 If you are skeptical about the .bat file or... whatever... here's the code: